- Ph.D. in Pharmaceutics, University of Florida

 - M.S. in Pharmaceutics, West China University of Medical Sciences, Chengdu, Sichuan, P.R.
 CHINA

-Dr. Gong’s research focuses on cardiovascular drug pharmacogenomics and disease-gene association that may be relevant to pharmacogenomics.
-The majority of her research centers around hypertension and cardiovascular adverse outcomes.
-Dr. Gong is an investigator on multiple randomized controlled hypertension clinical trials such as International VErapamil Trandolapril Study (INVEST), Pharmacogenomic Evaluation of Antihypertensive Responses (PEAR) and Pharmacogenomic Evaluation of Antihypertensive Responses (PEAR2).
-Dr. Gong is also interested in pharmacogenomics of serious adverse drug events.
-She is currently collaborating with local and international investigators on the pharmacogenomics related to osteonecrosis of the jaw.
-Dr. Gong has more than 70 publications as author and coauthor in many international journals.
+Dr. Gong’s research focuses on pharmacogenomics and disease-gene association that may be relevant to pharmacogenomics.
+The majority of her research so far has centered on Pharmacogenomics of hypertension and cardiovascular adverse outcomes.
+Dr. Gong has been an investigator on multiple randomized controlled hypertension clinical trials such as International VErapamil Trandolapril Study (INVEST), Pharmacogenomic Evaluation of Antihypertensive Responses (PEAR) and Pharmacogenomic Evaluation of Antihypertensive Responses (PEAR2).
+Over the years, Dr. Gong has also developed interest in pharmacogenomics of serious adverse drug events.
+She is currently collaborating with local and international investigators on the pharmacogenomics of medication-related osteonecrosis of the jaw (ONJ) and most recently pharmacogenomics of cardiomyopathy associated with targeted cancer therapies.

 - American Association of Pharmaceutical Scientists